 If you want to see how you got your total ERW section score (which is between 200–800), you can add your 2 ERW test scores together and multiply that by 10 to get your total ERW score.

 To do the same for your Math section score, take your test score, multiply by 2 (once for the calculator portion and once for the no-calculator portion) and then by 10.
 This will give you a total Math section score out of 800.

 Percentiles are a commonly used way of interpreting standardized test scores.
 Essentially, a percentile ranking shows you the percentage of students that scored below you on an exam.
 So, if you score in the 75th percentile, you scored better than 75% of test takers, but worse than 25% of test takers.
 So you can familiarize yourself with how percentiles equate to SAT scores, here are the SAT percentiles for the graduating class of 2019:

 Improving your SAT Score

+We know that every test-taker’s SAT journey is different, so we’d love to hear about yours!
 What is your target SAT score?
 How did you determine it?
 And if you have already taken the SAT, how did you do?
-What did you do to get the score you wanted?
+What tips and tricks would you give others going through the SAT process?